nextgis/docs_ngmobile/source/load_geodata.rst

 Creating raster layer from external geoservice
 ------------------------------------------------

 NextGIS Mobile also supports creation of raster layers from external geoservices.
+For example, you can use them to add basemaps.

 .. warning::
    You need to be **Online** while creating layer from external geoservice.
 It will consume your data pack & apply standard Internet charges from your Internet service provider.